-- The inherent risks of HHW in our homes and in our environment. - Awareness that inadequate or improper management of HHW is a contamination threat to the Mahomet Aquifer, the primary source of drinking water for Champaign County. - Why convenience is a key factor to consider in providing HHW collection option to residents. - Results of the HHW collection survey that most residents prefer the convenience of a permanent HHW collection facility, one open part-time, and year-round.
+- The inherent risks of HHW in our homes and in our environment. - Awareness that inadequate or improper management of HHW is a contamination threat to the Mahomet Aquifer, the primary source of drinking water for Champaign County. - Why convenience is a key factor to consider in providing HHW collection option to residents. - Results of the October 2021 CCES HHW collection survey that most respondents prefer the convenience of a permanent HHW collection facility, one open part-time, and year-round.

-CCES funding strategy and preliminary budget for the CCES project to establish a HHW collection facility.
+CCES funding strategy and budget estimate for the CCES project to establish a HHW collection facility